Applications Due: March 30, 2016, 11:59 p.m. Eastern Time

 Express Language for Legal Aid: Yes.
 The grant announcement contains the following language:

-Target Population: The target population is adults with co-occurring substance abuse and mental health disorders.
+Target Population: Adults with co-occurring substance abuse and mental health disorders

 Award Floor: $0